sdhfgfhgf/michaelzhang.github.io/README.md

 <img src="Image/IMG_2123.jpeg" alt="Home Page" width="50%" />

 A real-time video streaming platform built with a containerized microservice architecture.
 It uses a Raspberry Pi cluster for distributed deployment and integrates HLS, WebSocket, and Ant Media Server for low-latency delivery and session control.
+You’re off to a solid start, but for your OpenStream project — based on everything we’ve discussed — that list is incomplete.
+To accurately reflect the full architecture and implementation, here’s a more complete and structured version of your tech stack:

+⸻

+🔧 Tech Stack
+- Frontend / UI
+  - Next.js (React + TypeScript)
+  - Tailwind CSS or your CSS framework (if used)
+  - Streaming / Media
-- 🔧 Tech Stack: Next.js, WebSocket, Ant Media Server, Docker, FFmpeg
+  - Ant Media Server (WebRTC + HLS broadcasting
+  - FFmpeg (for encoding/transcoding)
+  - HLS.js (if used for client playback in-browser)
+- Backend / Infrastructure
+  - Node.js API layer (inside Next.js)
+  - WebSocket (real-time messaging / session control)
-- 📦 Backend: Prisma + MongoDB for managing stream sessions, chat, and user authentication
+  - Prisma (ORM for MongoDB)
+  - MongoDB (session/user metadata storage)
+- DevOps / Deployment
+  - Docker (containerization)
+  - Docker Compose (if used to orchestrate services)
+  - Raspberry Pi Cluster (for distributed load-balanced deployment)

+- 🎯 Highlights:
-- 🎯 Highlights: Designed and deployed a full-stack infrastructure for stream startup, routing, user sessions, and WebSocket-based real-time chat
+  - 	Architected and deployed a full-stack streaming platform with support for multi-user session management, real-time video delivery, and WebSocket-based chat
+  - 	Integrated Ant Media Server and FFmpeg into a containerized pipeline for live and HLS-based playback
+  - 	Built dynamic user session handling with MongoDB and Prisma ORM

-- 🔍 Skills Applied: Full-stack engineering, containerization, real-time networking, video streaming protocols, and database integration
+- 🔍 Skills Applied:
+  - Full-stack system design (Next.js, Node.js, WebSocket)
+  - Containerization and deployment using Docker
+  - Real-time media streaming (WebRTC, HLS, FFmpeg)
+  - Session and data modeling with MongoDB & Prisma
+  - Low-latency communication over WebSocket and API endpoints

 [Project Details ➜](https://github.com/superbolt08/OpenStream/blob/main)